bitovi/academy/src/javascript/7-classes.md

 @codepen
 @highlight 10

-The keyword [super](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/super) can be used to call functions on a class's (or object's) parent.
+The keyword [super](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/super) can be used to call functions on a class's (or object’s) parent.
 This is how you call "base" methods.

 ```js
 class ParkEmployee {